 Bottlenose dolphins are gray to black, with a lighter underside and a dorsal cape.
 They have a short beak with a mouthline that makes them look like they are smiling.
 The common bottlenose dolphin is the dolphin that you will most likely have seen on television or films.

 The Clymene dolphin is also called the short-snouted spinner dolphin.
 They can spin while out of the air, with rotations lower than the spinner dolphin at three to four.

-The Clymene dolphins are a small species, with a three-toned color pattern, a dark cape on their dorsal which dips below the find, and a gray stripe which is paler from the eyes to the flipper.
+The Clymene dolphins are a small species, with a three-toned color pattern, a dark cape on their dorsal, which dips below the find, and a gray stripe that is paler from the eyes to the flipper.

 These dolphins grow from 5.9-6.6 ft (1.2-2m) and weigh 165-200 lb.
 They eat small fish and squid and produce a single calf.

 False Killer Whale